 The Targeted EIDL Advance is being made available to two groups of applicants.
 The first group are those businesses and non-profits that received less than $10,000 the first time and the second group are those businesses and non-profits that did not receive any EIDL Advance due to the funds being exhausted.

-In either case, the applicant will be eligible to apply for the new, Targeted EIDL Advance only if they had applied for the EIDL program on or before December 27, 2020.
+It appears the SBA has lifted the former requirement that the applicant will be eligible to apply for the new, Targeted EIDL Advance only if they had applied for the EIDL program on or before December 27, 2020.

 In our practice, we’ve been involved with a number of clients who applied for the EIDL round one.
 A few of them did so in haste and spent the better part of the last six or so months trying to resolve their sloppy application.
 The SBA will reject an EIDL application if anything on the application doesn’t line up properly.